osfameron/jekyll-plugins-tutorial/_posts/2015-12-05-jekyll-plugins-tutorial-part-2.markdown

 ## <a id="no-tests-please-we-re-British" /> Refactoring into a plugin

-The type of plugin we're going to use here is simply a custom tag: in fact, it's almost stretching things to call this a Jekyll Plugin, as it's effectively an extension to the Liquid templating system.
+The type of plugin we're going to use here is simply a custom tag.
+This is probably the simplest kind of plugin we can do (and is arguably more like an an extension to the Liquid templating system.)
 As the [documentation][jekyllrb-plugins] suggests, the simplest way to use our plugin is to place it in the `_plugins` so let's create a file there called `tag_image.rb`: